The bylaw was made on 30 May 2013 and was amended on 12 August 2013

 Auckland Transport has made an Election Signs Bylaw to provide for a consistent set of controls for election signs and an integrated system of determining sites for the display of election signs across all of Auckland, for parliamentary and local authority elections.

 The bylaw sets out provisions to regulate election signs to be displayed on specified public sites, on vehicles and on private sites.
 This bylaw replaces a variety of provisions for the display of election signs that were put in place across Auckland by the previous legacy councils.

 The main purpose of the bylaw is to ensure that safety issues are considered and amenity values are retained when candidates erect election signs.
 The aim is to provide certainty for candidates, political parties and the public by having a consistent set of controls for the display of election signs on public sites, private sites and on vehicles.

-Proposed election sign sites
+Election sign sites

-The proposed bylaw does not contain a list of public sites for the display of election signs but allows for such sites to be specified by resolution.
+The bylaw does not contain a list of public sites for the display of election signs but allows for such sites to be specified by resolution.